Daryl McMahon: Dagenham & Redbridge

 Within 24 hours of leaving Macclesfield, McMahon was appointed as manager of National League side Dagenham & Redbridge.
 The season was suspended on 26 March due to the COVID-19 pandemic in England and no further matches were played; Dagenham were 18th in the table at the time.
 They finished the 2020–21 season in 12th-place, which McMahon saw as evidence the club was building in the right direction.
 After six wins in the first two months of the season, McMahon was awarded the league's Manager of the Month award for August/September 2021.
 He won the award for a second time for December 2021 after a 100% record across the month.
 Dagenham ended the 2021–22 season in eighth-place, missing out on the play-offs by a single point despite beating runners-up Wrexham on the final day.
 In May 2022, he was reported to be a contender for the vacant management position at AFC Wimbledon.
 On 24 February 2023, Dagenham parted company with McMahon with the side sitting in tenth position, five points off of the play-offs.

+Coaching

+In September 2023, McMahon joined former club Leyton Orient as a development and set-piece coach.
+However, he left the club three months later.

+Hornchurch

+On 29 January 2024, McMahon was appointed manager of Isthmian League Premier Division leaders Hornchurch.
+Following his appointment, the club maintained their impressive form throughout the 2023–24 season, being crowned champions with five matches remaining on 6 April.
+Hornchurch finished ninth in the National League South at the end of the 2024–25 season.
+He signed a new three-year contract in May 2025 after chairman Alex Sharp judged him to be "the best manager outside of the Football League".

+He was again named as National League South Manager of the Month after his team won five of their six games in August 2025.

 Personal life

-McMahon is married to Alex, a stockbroker, and has two children.
+McMahon is married to Alex, a stockbroker, and they share three children.